testobsessed/PythonSliderPuzzle/README.md

 move toward reinforcement learning.
 But before I could even think about tackling such a thing, I had an AHA moment.

-Approach #3---my AHA moment---works backward from a solved puzzle.
+Approach #3 --- my AHA moment --- works backward from a solved puzzle.
 Applying the realization that a slider puzzle is like a maze, I wondered how hard it would be to generate all the unsolved puzzles that were X moves away from the solution.